18 Things to Do in Providence in Rhode Island: History, Art, Family-Friendly Fun & More

 During WaterFire, small bonfires are set ablaze on the rivers to illuminate the night, creating a beautiful atmosphere.

-This is a family-friendly night out in Providence, but it’s also a great date night activity!
+This is a family-friendly night out but also a great date night activity!

-While WaterFire is primarily a summer event, the holiday tree lighting at the end of the season is quite the event.
+While WaterFire is primarily a summer/fall event, the holiday tree lighting at the end of the season is quite the event.

 Get all the details in our Rhode Island winter guide.